prvdmwrong/prvdmwrong/docs/reference/index.md

 ### Components

-Details the `ohmyprvd-components` package, which implements a component system for providers.
+Details the `prvdmwrong-components` package, which implements a component system for providers.

 ??? warning "Unreleased"